basmaadrii/ptc_android_test/README.md

 The following requirements need to be met:

-The search must be able to list items from a certain actor or director.
+The search must be able to list items from a query.

 1. The splash screen:
     - It's a loading page to request and save some configurations to be used.